top of page

 1. Replace the Flashing

-Flashing's are metal/lead/concrete mortar installed specifically to prevent projecting roof elements from developing leaks around their sides.
+Flashing's are metal/lead/membrane installed specifically to prevent projecting roof elements from developing leaks around their sides.
 Quality metal flashing needs to be installed around the skylight to keep it from leaking.
 Unfortunately, even the best flashing is prone to wear out much sooner than other roofing elements, especially by the beach.

-2. Check the Insulation
+2. Check room ventilation

 3. Pitched Skylight In Low Pitch Roof